Tina Parker

-Tina Parker is an American actress and director known for her role of Francesca Liddy, Saul Goodman's assistant on Breaking Bad and Better Call Saul.
+Tina Parker is an American actress known for her role of Francesca Liddy, Saul Goodman's assistant and secretary on Breaking Bad and Better Call Saul.

 Career

 Parker currently serves as the Co-Artistic Director and Administrative Director at Kitchen Dog Theater.
 Active with the company since 1993, she has been directly involved, as an actor, director, or designer, with over 50 productions.